-The data products team has had years of experience in improving the PFM experience based on the feedback, behaviour and needs from consumers.
+The finance management team has had years of experience in improving the PFM experience based on the feedback, behaviour and needs from consumers.
 After a lot of experimenting, learning and fine-tuning, they arrived at a proven concept.
 Now, their focus is on helping financial institutions to unlock the real value of data.

-The building blocks of the tech they developed made it possible for Tink to scale – from 500,000 Swedish app users to millions of end-users across 11 countries.
-And one of the most recent PFM apps they help build – CGD’s DABOX – was awarded ‘Best App 2019’ in the European Excellence Awards.
+The building blocks of the tech they developed made it possible for Tink to scale – going from 500,000 Swedish app users to reaching millions of end-users across 18 countries.
+And one of the most recent PFM apps they help build – CGD’s DABOX – was recognised as ‘Best App’ in the European Excellence Awards.

 We asked Engineering Manager Jon Nilsson and Software Engineer Henry Kupty to learn more about how they work, and their experience in building the PFM of tomorrow.

-Henry: The data products team consists of a great mix of software engineers, data scientists, engineering managers, product managers, and commercial people.
+Henry: The finance management team consists of a great mix of software engineers, data scientists, engineering managers, product managers, and commercial people.
 Our strength is that we have a mix of skills, experiences, and backgrounds in the team.

 Henry: We also have weekly demos, where the whole company gets together to share new product releases, insights, best practices and fun facts.
 It’s a great way of celebrating achievements and keeping everyone in the loop.